trychlos/pwix-tabbed/README.md

     - `paneSubTemplate`

-        The name of a Blaze template to be added to the `panes` at the opposite of the `navs`.
+        The name of a Blaze template to be added to the bottom of the `panes`.

     - `paneSubData`